Bright sun, poor ice delay outdoor NHL game at Lake Tahoe | Times Leader

 Crews were working on the ice just before the opening faceoff and issues kept cropping up throughout the period.

-It snowed overnight and into the morning before the sun came out and caused problems the NHL couldn’t deal with.
+It snowed overnight and into the morning before the sun came out.
+While the pristine conditions made for perfect views, it proved detrimental to the ice.

-“We’ve done over 30 (outdoor) games and we never had a problem quite like this,” Bettman said.
-“We played in rain, we played in snow.
-Sunshine has always been our enemy.
-We’ve postponed and delayed games because of sun glare.”
+“Whenever the sun was beating down on the ice it’s really hard to maintain,” Vegas forward Alex Tuch said.
+“The ice crew did an unbelievable job to try to maintain it during the day.
+More of an impossible task.”

-The Avalanche led the game 1-0 on a goal by Samuel Girard.
+The ice was in much better shape at night for the final two periods.

 The NHL announced that Sunday’s game between Boston and Philadelphia will be moved back by more than five hours to avoid the bright sunshine that is causing issues for the first game this weekend.